The coronavirus pandemic meant that families were separated for many months at a time.

 Can grandchildren stay with grandparents?

-But again, the rules state that the public should use ‘common sense’ when it comes to shielding vulnerable members of the family.
+But even when it’s legally allowed, the rules state that the public should use ‘common sense’ when it comes to shielding vulnerable members of the family.
 Those shielding appear to be encouraged by the government to make their own risk assessment.